element-hq/synapse/docs/usage/configuration/config_documentation.md

 Enables an endpoint for fetching the federation whitelist config.

-The request path is `/_synapse/client/config/federation_whitelist`, and the response format is:
+The request method and path is `GET /_synapse/client/config/federation_whitelist`, and the response format is:

 ```json